ayasns/yarpe/README.md

 3. "Pickle" the save data using `pack_savegame.py`(and `pack_unzipper.py` if needed).
 4. Copy the generated save file to your console using the above method.
 - Use `payloads/force_persistent.py` to load the save file automatically on game start.
-- To ignore the auto loader and run the game normally, hold triangle button while loading the save.
+- To ignore the auto loader and go straight to socket listening part, hold triangle button while loading the save.

 ## Python API